InnerView-Ultrasound/aio-setup/NEW.md

 ## Run multiple AIO instances on the same server inside their own virtual machines
 This guide will walk you through creating and configuring two Debian-based VMs (with "reverse proxy mode" Nextcloud AIO installed in each VM), behind one Caddy reverse proxy, all running on one host physical machine (like a laptop or desktop PC).
 It's highly recommend to follow the steps in order.
 Steps 1 through 3 will need to be repeated.
 Steps 4 through 8 only need to be completed once.
+All commands are expected to be run as root.

 <details><summary><strong>PLEASE READ: A few expectations about your network</strong></summary>
 This guide assumes that you have forwarded ports 443 and 8443 to your host physical machine via your router's configuration page, and either set up Dynamic DNS or obtained a static outbound IP address from your ISP.
 If this is not the case, or if you are brand-new to networking, you probably should not proceed with this guide, unless you are just using it for educational purposes.
 Proper network setup and security is critical when it comes to keeping your data safe.
 You may consider hosting using a VPS instead, or choosing one of <a href="https://nextcloud.com/providers/">Nextcloud's trusted providers.</a>